Inbibo/shift_docs/docs/reference/nodes/workflow.md

     <img src="images/workflow_process.png" alt="WorkflowProcess Node">
     <figcaption><b>Figure 3</b>: WorkflowProcess Node UI.</figcaption>
 </figure>

+As well as the *Workflow* node, by double-clicking on the *WorkflowProcess* node, a new tab with the referenced workflow will be opened.

 The available Python interpreters to run the external workflow with will depend on the environment configuration.
 To allow the *WorkflowProcess* to find new Python interpreters, a new environment variable must be set with the following format `SHIFT_PROCESS_<NAME OF THE INTERPRETER>`.
 The value of this variable must be the path to the desired Python interpreter.
 In order to use this node there must be at least one Shift process environment variable specified.
 Please, refer to the [Installation](../../getting_started/installation.md) page for more information.